 Kelly is a third generation Willcox resident, fourth in Cochise County.
 Her great grandparents homesteaded in Pearce, her grandfather being born there and living in Dos Cabezas when he was young, and moving into town sometime later.
 Dwayne and Kelly were both born here in Willcox and began dating in high school.
 They went away to college, Dwayne to UofA and Kelly to Western New Mexico University.
 They returned home after they graduated and got married.
-Both of their families are here.
 Kelly and Dwayne are small town people so they decided to stay in Willcox.

 "Rock and Sand offers many kinds of aggregates from fine sand to large boulders.
 We produce our own material but also provide decorative rock from other sources.
 We provide ready mixed concrete as well as concrete finishing services for most concrete projects needed.
 Most concrete companies only sell the concrete.
 We try to provide many services under one roof including Dozer, Blade, Trenching, Backhoe and Skid Steer just to name a few.
 We try not to compete with Sierra Lumber or Ace, but we try and carry other products that they might not keep in stock such as culverts, concrete planters, splash blocks, flagstone, and more."